NewValleyChurch/documentation-theme-jekyll/pages/audiovisual/audiovisual-change-log.md

 summary: "Changes and updates, repairs, maintenance relating sound, lights, media, and stage."
 ---

+## 9-17-2018

+-	// Chauvet IRC450 Wash and 350Z Spots were flown on the FOH lighting pipe.
+Power and DMX to be run tomorrow (9-18-2018).
+The moving heads require a remote switching power source as they're "always on" if they're plugged into a power source.
+The only solutions are to either kill the breaker to shut down the power when they're not in use, or wire up a switch to the circuit.
+Another option is to wire up a wireless 4-channel relay power distribution block.
+That is what will be happening which will ensure that the units are only on when they need to be on.
+-	// Inventoried the Wash lights in the database.
+-	// Tested the concept of having a black background on the rear projection wall from the bottom of the projection screen to the floor.
+There are mixed emotions about it, so we'll put that idea on the back-burner for now.

 ## 9-15-2018

 -	// Installed iLok License Manager on MediaOne to authorize various plugins for Ableton Live.